RChapman1407/RRC_phd_thesis/MATLAB/README.txt

 Plot_Salinity_Temperature_timeseries_RRC_copy.m
 Produces Figure 4.3, plot of the CMIP6 salinity and temperature timeseries (extracted from HadGEM3 and via JASMIN), plotted as anomolies from the mean

+doPlotDataSTwithSEandQanalysisDecadal.m
+Code for fitting linear models to S,T and Q timeseries.
+Produces Figure 4.3, 4.4, 4.5, 4.6, 4.7 and the numerical results in Table 4.3, 4.4, 4.5.

 fivebox_hosing_experiment.m
 Produces Figure 3.6, hosing experiment using 5 boxes.
 The same code could also be used to produced Figure 3.5b.
 This also forms the base of the code for Figure 3.10, 3.11, 3.12